First, Let’s Talk About Gluten

 People have reported that after changing to a grain-free lifestyle they noticed better overall health including improved digestion and reduction in autoimmune symptoms.

-Typical gluten-free breads usually contain grains such as rice, flour, and oats.
+Typical gluten-free breads usually contain grains such as rice, corn, and oats, which are high in sugar and offer low nutrition.
 The flours we use are both gluten-free & grain-free that are plant/nut based and high in vitamins and minerals.

 Enjoy Your Delicious Freedom!

 |Here is a list of grains:|